 Logging provides a list of events that happened within the firmware so that when an error or warning occurs, the user can trace back and see what might have triggered the error.

-Operational activity logs of SOMANET systems can be generated and stored for bug-fixing, troubleshooting and diagnosis of systems.
+Operational activity logs of SOMANET systems can be generated and stored for bug-fixing, troubleshooting and system diagnosis.

 The logs can be accessed via FoE: